Orthogonal Partners LLP Pillar 3 Disclosures

 The three partners of Orthogonal Partners LLP are Approved Persons with allocated controlled functions and as such are individuals who perform significant influence and are classified as Remuneration Code Staff.

-The firm consists of the three founding partners, Romek Pawlowicz, Daniel Gore, Ahmet Ismael plus two employees.
+The firm consists of the three founding partners, Romek Pawlowicz, Daniel Gore, Ahmet Ismael.

 Orthogonal Partners LLP is classified as a tier four firm and has adopted a proportioned approach to the remuneration policy.
 The managing board will review the general principles of the remuneration policy annually.